Displays descriptions of programs based on the Appinfo (.LSM)

 Rebuilds the whatis database for use with WHATIS and APROPOS

-This are FreeDOS clones of the Linux commands "apropos and whatis"
+These are FreeDOS clones of the GNU/Linux commands "apropos and whatis"

 APROPOS and WHATIS base their help on the lsm files stored in the